Judo means the ‘gentle way’, but it is a full-on combat sport in which a false move or the slightest loss of concentration can result in defeat.

 Grappling for advantage

 Judo techniques are not just about throwing an opponent on the ground.
-First, the opponent's posture must be weakened.
+First, the opponent must be put off balance.
 To do this, judoka grab each other to gain an advantage.
-A firmer grip can make it easier to establish a position of strength and execute a throw.
+A firmer grip in a good position can make it easier to execute a throw.

-Grappling techniques are decided from the moment the judge declares osaekomi (a pin) has been made.
-If the pin lasts for 10 seconds, waza-ari is awarded.
-After 20 seconds, ippon is declared.
-In the heavyweight class, it can be very difficult to escape a pin.
+Grappling techniques are decided from the moment the judge declares osaekomi (a pin) has been established.
+If the pin lasts over 10 seconds, waza-ari is awarded, 20 seconds results in an ippon.

-Chokehold and joint lock techniques can cause injury, so the athlete on the receiving end can signal 'maitta' ('I give up').
+Shimewaza (chokehold) and Kansetsuwaza (joint lock) techniques can cause injury, so the athlete on the receiving end can signal ‘maitta’ (‘I give up’).
 If this happens, the other judoka is awarded ippon.

 Developing judo around the world

 When Judo entered the Olympic programme at Tokyo 1964, Japan won the gold medal in all classes except one.
 Since then, the sport has spread throughout the world.
-It is particularly strong in European countries such as France, Russia, the Netherlands and Italy; across Asia including South Korea, China and Mongolia; and in Central and South American countries such as Cuba and Brazil.
+In the Rio de Janeiro 2016 Olympics, 126 nations competed in the Judo event, of which 26 achieved a medal.
+Judo is particularly strong in European countries such as France, Russia, the Netherlands and Italy; across Asia including Japan, South Korea, China and Mongolia; and in Central and South American countries such as Cuba and Brazil.

 At the end of 2016, the [link to: ijf.org] International Judo Federation revised its rules to shorten men's matches by one minute so that those for both sexes are four minutes long.
 Also, judging criteria were limited to scoring only from ippon or waza-ari.
 For katamewaza (grappling techniques), the time for judging waza-ari was reduced from 15 seconds to 10 seconds.
-These changes were designed to encourage more aggressive and attacking judo where ippon would be sought after.
+These changes were designed to encourage more aggressive and attacking judo to make matches exciting.

-For the Tokyo 2020 Games, a new event category, Mixed Team, has been added.
-In this format, teams of three male judoka (under 73kg, under 90kg and over 90kg) and three female judoka (under 57kg, under 70kg and over 70kg) drawn from the individual competition will join forces to bid to become the inaugural Olympic Judo team champions.
-Japan and France are expected to do well in this new event since their judoka in every class are traditionally strong.
+The Mixed Team event will make its debut at the Tokyo 2020 Games.
+In this format, teams of three male judoka (under 73kg, under 90kg and over 90kg) and three female judoka (under 57kg, under 70kg and over 70kg) drawn from the individual competition will join forces to become the inaugural Olympic Judo team champions.
+Countries with well-rounded men and women teams are expected to do well in this event.

 How are the weight differences between classes decided?Answer